Fior Liza Camilo

 Car modifications are not exclusive to boy racers or petrolheads.
 As well as turbocharged engines and spoilers, insurers take more modest vehicle modifications into consideration when arranging your cover — anything from alloy wheels to safety features such as parking sensors.

-Different types of modification will affect the cost of your cover differently — some will not alter your premium at all, and some could even reduce it.
-But your insurer must be informed so they can provide appropriate cover, and you could be driving illegally if your insurance policy is invalidated because you didn’t declare everything on your policy.
+Different types of modification will affect the cost of your cover in different ways — some will not alter your premium at all, and some could even reduce it.
+But your insurer must be informed so they can provide appropriate cover.

 Car modifications can be performance-based or purely cosmetic, but insurers will want to know about any changes made to the vehicle.

-When you get a quote from a price comparison site such as uSwitch, you’ll be able to select from a list of modifications.
-You might be surprised to see what these include — alongside performance modifications such as engine alterations, you’ll also be asked to declare additions such as sunroofs, parking sensors, paint work, and tow bars.
+When you get a quote from a price comparison site such as Uswitch, you’ll be able to select from a list of modifications such as these.

+You should declare any modifications to your insurer.
 If you’re taking out a new insurance policy, it’s important to declare any modifications at the comparison stage to ensure the quotes returned are accurate.
-By not declaring modifications, you could be left without valid cover, which is a legal requirement.

 If you make any alterations to your car during the course of your insurance policy, you should declare this to your insurer immediately.
 Don’t wait for your renewal notice as you may not be covered in the meantime.